storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Announcements

 - This version references Windows platform toolset v141 to support Visual Studio 2017.
 Visual Studio 2015 is now supported by [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support).
-- Resolved transaction problem after window.location (page) change with possible data loss ref: [litehelpers/Cordova-sqlite-storage#666](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666)
+- ~~Resolved transaction problem after window.location (page) change with possible data loss ref: [litehelpers/Cordova-sqlite-storage#666](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666)~~ _(XXX INCORRECT WORKAROUND SOLUTION, TODO: UPDATED WORKAROUND SOLUTION WILL BE ROLLED INTO THIS PLUGIN VERSION in the next merge)_
 - This version includes the following extra features: BASE64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)
 - _The_ [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) project is a CC0 (public domain) starting point (NOTE that this plugin must be added) and may also be used to reproduce issues with this plugin.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).